agrosner/SmartInflater/README.md

 Say we use the support library's OnRefreshListener a lot.
 We want to make it available in SmartInflater.
 How do we do it?
 <br />
 1. Create class that implements SHandler.
+2. Register the SHandler in the SGlobalHandlerList in your Application
+3. Call the method in your class where you want it!

+##### 1
 ```java

 public class OnRefreshHandler extends OnRefreshListener implements SHandler {